 Once established, a strong community generates a participatory energy that makes residents feel integrated and empowered.
+A community social worker can play a key role in establishing this within the community they work in.
 This sense of community brings out the best in people, and inspires them to do more for themselves and those around them.

 The Role of a Social Worker in Community Development